 7. Submit your forms and documents at the counter.

 8. Wait to be called again for payment.
-They will issue a collection date (normally 3 working days, some got it the next day) for your letter of renunciation (which you need to bring to ICA to register your Singaporean Citizenship).
+They will issue a collection date (normally 3 working days, some got it the next day) for your letter of renunciation (which you need to bring to ICA to register your Singapore Citizenship).

 9. The receipt of S$10 being admin fee.
 The collection slip has the date of collection plus an acknowledgement of docs that Malaysia High Commission has taken from you ie. identity card, passport etc.